BREAKING: New VirtualBox 6.1.8 released (May 15, 2020).

 STEP 8: ADD THE VIRTUAL MACHINE YOU DOWNLOADED AND COPIED

 From the VirtualBox MACHINE menu, select ADD.
 A file choosing window will be displayed.
 Locate the folder "WB VirtualBox VM" you drag copied in Step 2.
 Open that folder.
 You will see a file, "Virtual_Mojave_WB_v2.vbox".
 Select that file.
 This will add it to the left side of the Oracle VM VirtualBox Manager.

 Switch over to the Finder again (don't quit out of VirtualBox).
 In the folder "WB VirtualBox VM", you'll see a file, "Double-Click me AFTER installing files.command".
 DESPITE THE FILENAME, DON'T DOUBLE-CLICK IT -- INSTEAD, RIGHT-CLICK (or Control-Click) on the file and select OPEN.
 You'll see an alarming-sounding alert that looks like this:

 Press the OPEN button.
 If you don't see the OPEN button, that means you double-clicked the the file instead of right-clicking (control-clicking) and selecting Open from the context menu.

 After you press OPEN, you'll see a window quickly appear and disappear -- and that's it for this step.

-ENTER the password: "mypassword" (no spaces).
-Not intended to be a secure password; you can always change it later in System Preferences > Users & Groups.
+STEP 10B: ENTER the password: "mypassword" (no spaces).
+Not intended to be a secure password, but you can always change it later in System Preferences > Users & Groups.